kevinslin/seed-xkcd/vault/xkcd.2178-expiration-date-high-score.md

 ---
 !["Wait, we've MOVED since 2010.
 How on Earth did--" "Look, some of us were just born to be champions."](https://imgs.xkcd.com/comics/expiration_date_high_score.png)
 > "[Expiration Date High Score](https://xkcd.com/2178/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+"Wait, we've MOVED since 2010.
+How on Earth did--" "Look, some of us were just born to be champions."